 Has your marriage ever been in a place where you barely knew how to pray?

-My husband’s fierce battle with lust and pornography once knocked me to my knees.
 At times, the only prayer that formed on my lips was, Lord, help!

 And He did.
 God has written a redemption story in the marriage of Bob and Dannah Gresh that I could never have dreamed of.
 We worked hard, of course.
 And we used many tools to help us work through what we were walking through, including clinically informed and biblically grounded therapists, godly friends, support groups, and the slow passage of time.
 But nothing and no one helped me more than the precious Holy Spirit.

 Have you experienced His power?

 Jesus said this about the Spirit: “Nevertheless, I tell you the truth: it is to your advantage that I go away, for if I do not go away, the Helper will not come to you.
 But if I go, I will send him to you” (John 16:7).